As the Father loves me, so I also love you

 The sacrificial love of Jesus and the miraculous crucifix of Limpias

-Related Homilies: Homilies on God’s love for us and loving others
+Related Homilies: Homilies on God’s love for us and loving our neighbor as ourselves

 Remaining in Jesus’ Word 2019